semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="rinex">RINEX Conversion</a>

-**NB: RINEX conversion is currently an experimental facility based on the [pygnssutils pyrinexconv CLI utility](https://github.com/semuconsulting/pygnssutils#rinexconvert).
-See [pygnssutils release notes](https://github.com/semuconsulting/pygnssutils/releases/tag/v1.2.1) for details of current functionality and limitations**.
-The intention is to enhance functionality in future releases.

 ![rinex screenshot](https://github.com/semuconsulting/PyGPSClient/blob/master/images/rinex_dialog.png?raw=true)

-The RINEX Conversion Dialog supports the conversion of raw observation, navigation (CEI - clock, ephemerides, integrity) and meteorology data from a variety of sources.
+The RINEX Conversion Dialog supports the conversion of raw observation, navigation and meteorology data from a variety of sources.

 **Pre-Requisites:**

-1. A previously-saved binary datalog containing raw observation, navigation and/or meteorology data e.g. UBX RXM-RAWX and RXM-SFRBX¹ messages or RTCM3 ephemerides (1019, 1020, 1041-1046) messages.
+1. A previously-saved binary datalog containing raw observation (UBX RXM-RAWX), navigation (UBX RXM-SFRBX¹) and/or meteorology (NMEA) data or RTCM3 ephemerides (1019, 1020, 1041-1046) messages.
 A suitable datalog can be recorded using PyGPSClient's [binary datalogging](#datalog) facility. **NB**: The file should contain at least 15-30 minutes of continuous data.

-   ¹ Only GPS LNAV & CNAV data is supported in this experimental release, though the underlying pygnssutils classes are readily extensible.
+   ¹ Currently only GPS LNAV/CNAV, Galileo FNAV/CNAV and Beidou D1/D2 data is supported by the RINEX NAV conversion utility.
+This will be enhanced in future releases.

 **Instructions:**